24Bouchers/CappingGroupFall2023/README.md

 The only currently known bug is if the user searches for a device or log that does not exist, the user will have to refresh the page to clear the search.

+Note: for the graphs, be careful what time zone the server/vm is compared to the localhost when testing.
+App.py's date.today() pulls from the machine it is running on and thus can appear a day behind if in EST, as the data is in UTC.

 ## Front-end Framework

 The site uses the Bootstrap framework for its front-end design.
 Bootstrap is a popular open-source toolkit for developing with HTML, CSS, and JS.
 It provides ready-made components and responsive design features that make web development more accessible and efficient.